 Modelling the financial impacts of climate change

-Australasian Engineering Geologist, Dr Tim Mote, led the assessment with a global team of 20 Arup specialists who collaborated with New Zealand-based firm eCoast Marine Consulting, Kramer Ausenco in Tonga, the Asian Development Bank and the Government of Tonga.
+A global team of 20 Arup specialists collaborated with New Zealand-based firm eCoast Marine Consulting, Kramer Ausenco in Tonga, the Asian Development Bank and the Government of Tonga.

 Although Tonga’s challenges in climate and geohazards have been known for a long time, this was the first research to comprehensively consider all the different assets in the built environment with a wide range of hazards, including the effects of climate change.
 The risk assessment provided quantitative risk outputs to inform future planning and investment decisions.